gwenf/hackathon-toolkit/README.md

 # hackathon-toolkit

+This repo is intended to give a list of beginner friendly tools for people to feel comfortable at their first mini-hackathon (the ones we host in freeCodeCampIndy) or any other hackathon.

+*Please feel free to make a PR or raise an issue to make this better. :)*

 ## Mockups/Flow Charts

 You will probably want to draw rough wireframes/mockups before you begin writing any code.
 Here are some free tools you can use: